monishandra/learningGIT/sample/README.md

 ### Undoing comitted changes ###
 1. git commit -m "comment"
 2. git revert HEAD This will uncommit the last commit
+### Creating a branch without conflict ###
+1. git checkout -b branchName1 create a branch and checkout to branchName1
+2. git status
+3. git branch to check where you are in branch
+4. add,then commit
+5. git push origin branch1 to push to branch1
+6. git checkout main
+7. git merge branchName1
+8. git push
+9. git push origin -d branch1 to delete branch for remote
+10. git branch --d branch1 to delete branch for local

+### Creating a branch without conflict ###
+1. git checkout -b branchName1 create a branch and checkout to branchName1
+2. git status
+3. git branch to check where you are in branch
+4. add,then commit
+5. git push origin branch1 to push to branch1
+6. git checkout main
+7. git merge branchName1
+8. git push
+9. git push origin -d branch1 to delete branch for remote
+10. git branch --d branch1 to delete branch for local